China's Engineering Mega-Projects Dwarf the Great Wall

 Gossip isn't intrinsically malicious - just an effective way of pressuring people to conform, and the least violent and intrusive such thing so far discovered.

-top Microsoft Suspending "Patch Tuesday" Emails
+Microsoft Suspending "Patch Tuesday" Emails

-,laws and regulations are THEFT, as they enforce existing privileged positions, save only for those relating to the tendency and desire to PROHIBIT physical harm, property theft or damage, or the threat of either.
+Entirely agree.
+ALL ,laws and regulations are THEFT, as they enforce existing privileged positions, save only for those relating to the tendency and desire to PROHIBIT physical harm, property theft or damage, or the threat of either.
 Of course 'property' itself is a sort of privileged position as is physical health and life, but one DOES seem to need SOME ground rules in order to be able to interact with others.

-top MIT Used Lobbying, Influence To Restore Nuclear Fusion Dream
+MIT Used Lobbying, Influence To Restore Nuclear Fusion Dream

 Some things are too important to save money on.
 Fusion is one; space expansion is the other.